beargleng/beargleng.github.io/_publications/2025-05-05-mir-lmi-timing.md

 \Delta t = \frac{\Delta t^*}{\kappa V_{\mathrm{MPI}}}
 $$

-where $\Delta t^*$ is a nondimensional constant, $\kappa$ is an environmental parameter that can be treated as approximately constant, and $V_{\mathrm{MPI}}$ is the maximum potential intensity.
+where \(\Delta t^*\) is a nondimensional constant, $\kappa$ is an environmental parameter that can be treated as approximately constant, and \(V_{\mathrm{MPI}}\) is the maximum potential intensity.
 This relationship indicates that the timing difference between MIR and LMI is inversely proportional to the maximum potential intensity, suggesting that a larger MPI generally corresponds to a shorter MIR–LMI time interval.

 <figure>
   <img src="/images/publications/mir-lmi/fig2.png" alt="WRF idealized simulations of TC intensity evolution and MIR-LMI timing difference" style="width:100%; max-width:850px;">